neutrinojs/neutrino/docs/customization.md

 ### Conditional configuration

 Some plugins and rules are only available in certain environments.
-For example, the Web preset only exposes a `optimize-css` plugin during production, leading to issues when trying to modify its settings, but throws an exception during development.
+For example, the Web preset only exposes an `optimize-css` plugin during production, leading to issues when trying to modify its settings, but throws an exception during development.